 PAUL KUBES TRAINEE AWARD OF EXCELLENCE

-THE APPLICATION SHOULD BE SUBMITTED BY E-MAIL TO THE SNYDER EDUCATION OFFICE (snydered@ucalgary.ca) NO LATER THAN 4:00 p.m.
-ON FRIDAY 20th JANURAY 2023 AS INDICATED IN THE TERMS OF REFERENCE.
+THE APPLICATION SHOULD BE SUBMITTED BY E-MAIL TO THE SNYDER EDUCATION OFFICE (snydered@ucalgary.ca) NO LATER THAN 5:00 p.m.
+ON FRIDAY May 16th, 2025 AS INDICATED IN THE TERMS OF REFERENCE.
 THE APPLICATION AND ALL RELEVANT SUPPORTING DOCUMENTS (EXCEPT LETTERS OF REFERENCE) MUST BE SUBMITTED AS A SINGLE .PDF FILE.

 As a public body, the Snyder Institute of Chronic Diseases is regulated by the Freedom of Information and Protection of Privacy Act (FOIPP) of Alberta.
 As such, the information on this Personal Data page will be for internal use ONLY.